Coloring ideas for Gila Monster

 The gila monster is a thick-bodied, slow-moving lizard that lives in the deserts of the southwestern United States and northern Mexico.
 It is one of the only venomous lizards in the world and uses its strong jaws to hold onto prey.
 Gila monsters can live for about 20 to 30 years and weigh around 1.5 to 2 kilograms.
 Their skin is covered in tough, beaded scales that feel bumpy and help protect them from the heat and predators.
 Though mostly silent, they can hiss loudly when they feel threatened.
 Gila monsters spend much of their time hiding in burrows or under rocks, and they eat eggs, baby birds, lizards, and small mammals.
 These lizards store fat in their thick tails to help survive long periods without food, making them clever survivors of the desert.

-Gila Monster in different languages
+How to say Gila Monster in different languages?

 - English: Gila Monster